-I’m Lauren and this is Level Letters.
+I’m Lauren and these are the Level Letters.

 I like spaces where people can be open; honest, authentic and real.
 Where you can talk about things that matter–and sometimes things that don’t–and where encouragement, truth, and important questions can live.
 Where people can level with each other and, more importantly, with themselves.